- Available Locations

 Training in the Work Place

-If you can't get to one of our workshops this may be the perfect alternative.
 We can offer both introductory and update sessions lasting from ten minutes to one hour (or more) which can be can be delivered to groups at any location in the county.
 These sessions can be tailored to meet your needs and are ideal for a lunchtime, departmental meeting or a PLT session.

 Standard two-hour workshops can also be tailored for particular groups and run as one-off sessions at any of the venues listed or other suitable venues around the county.